Sharing a bathroom can often be a bit of a headache, but sharing with your children?!

 If your family bathroom is the cause of friction in your home, don't worry.
 Help is at hand.
 We've come up with 4 clever solutions to help you create a harmonious and happy family home.

-The best bathrooms for families should contain:
+The best bathrooms for families should contain the following products.

 As we all know, kids of all ages aren't exactly careful when it comes to caring for household objects and this certainly extends to the bathroom.
-Yanking on a toilet flush handle can soon lead to a faulty cistern, so it certainly pays to invest in a toilet with a push button flush, whilst a soft close seat is an absolute must.
+Yanking on a toilet flush handle can soon lead to a faulty cistern, so it certainly pays to invest in a toilet with a push button flush, whilst a soft close toilet seat is an absolute must.
 Not only does it prevent that awful clattering noise in the middle of the night, but it also helps to prevent little fingers getting trapped, which can often be a worry in the bathroom.

 If your children are like mine, you'll soon realise they have a distinct disregard for where the bath ends and the floor begins!
 More often than not, I'll find my two hopping in and out of the bath, dripping water about, and before I know it, the floor has started to resemble a shallow duck pond (with the obligatory rubber duck gliding towards the door).